 1. Brainstorming about Human Capital and Institutional Resources

 Managing a successful self-study process is a major project requiring a significant investment of time, energy, and institutional resources.
 A self-study process is usually most effective when an institution thinks early about the expertise and perspectives that various members of its community can bring to the process.
-Institutional leaders and members of the Self-Study Steering Committee might consider brainstorming early about offices or personnel that will play essential roles in the process and the expertise and background of individuals whose involvement will be important to the success of the process.
+Institutional leaders might consider brainstorming early about personnel or offices that will play essential roles in the process, as well as and the expertise and background of individuals whose involvement will be important to the success of the process.
 For example, in preparing for self-study some institutions rely on offices that regularly produce financial and institutional research information that could be useful to the Self-Study Steering Committee.
-Other institutions rely on enrollment and registrar’s offices to provide appropriate perspectives about appropriate assessment of student achievement.
+Other institutions rely on academic departments, or enrollment units and registrar’s offices to provide perspectives about appropriate assessment of student achievement.

 2. Appointing Self-Study Steering Committee Co-Chairs and Members